 Introduction: How to Make Sodium Silicate - Water Glass

 Sodium silicate, also called waterglass is an interesting compound that is used in a variety of things.
-It is a glue, a high heat cement or refractory, used to preserve eggs without refrigeration and sealer for concrete.
-My interest is to use it for a refractory in a high heat forge.
+Water glass is a glue, a high heat cement or refractory, used to preserve eggs without refrigeration and as a sealer for concrete.
+My interest is to use sodium silicate for a refractory in a high heat forge.
 It is commercially available but locally I was unable to find it in the concentration I needed.
-So I found some videos and information online and made my own.
+So I found some videos and information online and found out how to make my own water glass.

 I was successful, so I thought I would share my experience.